stanwood/handbook/README.md

 - if one of your team members is unhappy or not performing
 - if a client or project manager is unresponsive, unclear in his briefings or confused
 - if a project is not running well
-- if the CEO is a tyrant
+- if the MD is a tyrant

 2. As a leader, you are only a facilitator.
 Your team does the actual work and deserves all praise.